kellpossible/coster/README.md

 ### currency

-Primatives for representing monetary values with associated currencies, and methods for converting them.
+Primitives for representing monetary values with associated currencies, and methods for converting them.

 ### exchange_rate

-Primatives for representing exchange rates between currencies, methods for querying online exchange rate apis.
+Primitives for representing exchange rates between currencies, methods for querying online exchange rate APIs.